CIRS: Symptoms, Screening, and How Clinicians Approach It

 6. Memory and focus: Brain fog, word finding difficulty, poor concentration, confusion.

 7. Skin sensitivity: Unusual tingling, numbness, or electrical sensations.
-Static electricity shocks (highly specific to CIRS).
+Static electricity shocks (a pattern CIRS practitioners report as distinctive).

 8. Shortness of breath: Chronic cough, difficulty taking a full breath, sinus congestion.